- Ponitz Pipeline

-Everything about Ponitz Pipeline is geared toward removing barriers to academic and career success, said Pam Wilson, who coordinates the program and also works at Kettering College as site office coordinator and academic advisor for the occupational therapy doctoral program.
+Everything about Ponitz Pipeline is geared toward removing barriers to academic and career success, said Pam Wilson, who coordinates the program and also works at Kettering College as site and clinical coordinator for the occupational therapy doctoral program.

 Support Ponitz Pipeline

 A new fund established by Kettering Health Network’s former chief executive officer and his wife provides financial assistance to Ponitz Pipeline participants who attend Kettering College and need help with non-tuition expense.

 Awards from the Carmen and Frank Perez Fund can mean the difference between a student graduating or dropping out because of financial concerns related to paying for books, uniforms, rent, groceries or other necessities.

 Frank Perez, Kettering Health’s chief executive officer from 1992 to 2011, was a vocal supporter of the Pipeline when it was established in 2008.
 This gift will help ensure that Ponitz grads at Kettering College have the resources they need to graduate and pursue the careers of their choice.

 For information on starting a scholarship fund at Kettering College, contact 937-395-8607.